Energy efficient doors: a complete guide

 Make your own draught excluder

-Finally, here’s our handy guide to creating your very own sausage dog draught excluder!
+Finally, here’s our handy guide to creating your very own draught excluder!

 Plus: don't forget your light bulbs!
 Switching out old incandescents for energy-saving bulbs can really make a difference.
 Find out more in our complete guide to energy-saving light bulbs.